philippotto-hauber/poll-tracker-assignment/README.md

 - ~~check if outliers are present -> Bulstrode mid November~~ (dealt with because vote shares do not sum to 1)
 - add logging in each "section" of the code with try and except (see [here](https://medium.com/@rahulkumar_33287/logger-error-versus-logger-exception-4113b39beb4b))
 - move functions like loading data, calculating trends etc. to separate file
-- consider repeating values rather than interpolating -> this may be more appropriate for when there is a longer break in polling
+- consider repeating values rather than interpolating -> this may be more appropriate when there is a longer break in polling, e.g. during the two-week holiday period in the summer
 - separate script to generate graph plot_trends.png -> currently still in dev script
 - pipenv
 - docstring